lovanno/webApp-Spotamuse-Vanilla/README.md

 >JSON data must be uploaded on a remote server to be retrieved for security reasons.
 Another angle was importing javascript files but this is only an ES6 feature.
 We'll just have to finish version 1 with the musicLibrary embedded and then restructure with firebase database.

+&nbsp;

+&nbsp;

+### Big Questions during Development

+• *How would you cache data downloaded files and avoid multiple api calls for each song?*

+• *How can you make new playlists without duplicating data?
+Would you make a reference or would you duplicate each time (since firebase is noSQL and duplication is fine)?*

+• *Is it bad design to reuse one element variable multiple times?
+I keep thinking of using a getter or a way to lock the variable so only functions can modify them*

+&nbsp;

 *📚 Sources*